larygwil/fontypython/branches/layoutchange/htmldev/help.md

 Fonty Python is distributed in the hope that it will be useful,<br>
 but WITHOUT ANY WARRANTY; without even the implied warranty of<br>
-MERCHANTABIliTY or FITNESS FOR A PARTICULAR PURPOSE.
+MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the<br>
 GNU General Public License for more details.<br>

 You should have received a copy of the GNU General Public License<br>